MaraScott/ComfyUI_MaraScott_Nodes/README.md

 Due to latest ComfyUI released and improvement on the JS part, this node set is creating bugs.

-The AnyBus and the McBoaty Tile Prompter make the WF unresponsive.
+the McBoaty Tile Prompter make the WF unresponsive.

 I apologize for this temporary issues and I'm working on fixing the issue.